 There are also a couple of things you should avoid when optimizing your My Business listing.
 Make sure you aren’t:

 - Listing inaccurate categories.
 If you aren’t kid-friendly, don’t say that you are.
 Your dishonesty could result in unhappy customer and an angry review.

 - Including the wrong address on your website or business listing.
 The address should be your accurate physical address.
 Don’t change your location to “Cleveland” if you are technically located outside the city.

-- Posting duplicates.
-There should only be one of your on Google and all other citations.
+- Duplicate Listings.
+There should only be one of your on Google and all other key aggregator and citation sites.